Miami Airport Arrest Attorneys

-Law enforcement officers at Miami International Airport are adamant about issuing notices to appear in court, or even making arrests, especially for prohibited items violations.
+Since the September 11th terrorist attacks, airports around the country have instituted a zero-tolerance policy regarding state and federal law violations.
+Miami International Airport (MIA) is no exception.
+Law enforcement officers at Miami International Airport are adamant about issuing notices to appear in court, or even making arrests, especially for prohibited item violations.
 Many of these arrests are made by the Airport District Police for offenses such as bringing a prohibited item in carry-on luggage.
 Those prohibited items can include a concealed weapon such as a knife or firearm.
 In many of these cases, the passenger did not realize that the prohibited items were in a carry-on bag.

 Common Crimes at Miami International Airport

-- possession of a controlled substance or marijuana;
+- Possession of a controlled substance or marijuana

-- disorderly conduct or intoxication;
+- Disorderly conduct or intoxication

-- driving under the influence (DUI) on airport property.
+- Driving under the influence (DUI) on airport property